Sten Lundin: Lito team

 Lundin started the 1963 season strongly with victories in the first two races of the season, however Tibblin (Husqvarna) successfully defended his World Championship, taking five victories out of twelve races to become the first competitor to win back-to-back 500cc World Championships.
 Lundin won another Grand Prix in Luxembourg and ended the season ranked second behind Tibblin.
 He was the top individual points scorer at the 1963 Motocross des Nations event in Knutsdorp, Sweden however, the Swedish team finished second to the British team led by Jeff Smith and Don Rickman.

-A significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Valek rode a 263cc two-stroke engine powered motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix ahead of a field of top-class, four stroke motorcycles.
+A significant moment in motocross history occurred during the 1963 season when ČZ factory rider Vlastimil Válek rode a 263cc two-stroke engine powered motorcycle to win the first moto of the 500cc Czechoslovak Motocross Grand Prix ahead of a field of top-class, four stroke motorcycles.
 The victory marked a turning point in motocross history as, it was the first win by a two-stroke powered motorcycle in the premier division of the Motocross World Championships.

 The 1964 500cc Motocross World Championship was dominated by Jeff Smith (BSA) and Rolf Tibblin (Husqvarna) however, Lundin would be the only competitor to upset the status quo by winning the West German Grand Prix.
 He scored consistently all year to finish the season ranked third behind the eventual World Champion Smith and runner-up Tibblin.
 Lundin then switched to riding a Matchless motorcycle in the 1965 season.
 He won his final world championship event with a victory at the 1965 500cc Austrian Grand Prix.
 Lundin competed in his final World Championship race at the 1966 500cc Luxembourg Grand Prix at the age of 34.